SAFE-Stack/SAFE-BookStore/README.md

 Start the development mode with:

-    > build.cmd run // on windows
+    > ./build.cmd run // on windows
     $ ./build.sh run // on unix

 This command will call the target "Run" in **build.fsx**.
 This will start in parallel: